How do I know what type of acne I have?

 1. Propionibacterium acnes and Cutibacterium acnes

 These bacteria are commonly associated with acne.
-They colonize hair follicles and contribute to inflammation and the formation of red pimples and cysts.
+They colonize hair follicles, contributing to inflammation and the formation of red pimples and cysts.

 2. Sebaceous gland and sebum

-Sebaceous glands produce sebum, an oily substance that can clog pores when produced in excess.
-The accumulation of sebum, combined with dead cells, promotes the appearance of blackheads and closed comedones.
+The sebaceous glands produce sebum, an oily substance that can clog pores when produced in excess.
+The accumulation of sebum, combined with dead skin cells, promotes the appearance of blackheads and closed comedones.

 3. Menstrual cycle

-In women, the menstrual cycle influences hormone levels, which can cause acne breakouts, especially before menstruation.
+In women, the menstrual cycle influences hormone levels, which can lead to acne flare-ups, especially before menstruation.

 4. Cosmetic products

-Using comedogenic cosmetics can make acne worse by clogging pores.
-It is important to choose products that are non-comedogenic and suitable for acne-prone skin.
+Using comedogenic cosmetics can worsen acne by clogging pores.
+It's important to choose non-comedogenic products that are suitable for acne-prone skin.